jaheikki/scompany-test1/README.md

 5. mvn jetty:run #start web server locally
 6. In browser: http://localhost:9899/ #should open test report main page

-Note: With VM option: -Dnumber_range_division_factor=2 you can affect which part of numbers are read from file: e.g. mvn clean install -Dcucumber.options="--tags @numbers -Dnumber_range_division_factor=2
+Hint1: With VM option: -Dnumber_range_division_factor you can affect which part of numbers are read from file: e.g. mvn clean install -Dcucumber.options="--tags @numbers" -Dnumber_range_division_factor=2 #value 2 is default

+Hint2: With VM option: -Denv=<env> you can specify which env property file is used to read settings e.g. mvn clean install -Dcucumber.options="--tags @numbers" -Denv=local #local is also the default

 Recommend editing this project in latest IntelliJIdea IDE with Cucumber java plugin.
 If not, you can find relevant files from following directories:
 1. BDD/Gherkin style test case description: src/test/resources/acceptancetests/number-handling.feature